 In addition to the above, Ozark National has a stand-alone current financial strength rating of "A-" (Excellent) with a "stable" outlook with A.M.
 Best.
-This rating and outlook was affirmed by A.M.
-Best subsequent to being acquired by National Western.

 A.M.
 Best has 16 financial strength ratings assigned to insurance companies which currently range from A++ (Superior) to F (In Liquidation).
 Standard & Poor's has twenty-one financial strength ratings assigned to insurance companies ranging from "AAA" (Extremely Strong) to "R" (Regulatory Action).
 Both rating agencies further qualify their current ratings with outlook designations of "Positive", "Stable", and "Negative".